aswain009/java-oop-class-notes/final-exam.md

 ## multiple-choice
 1) ArrayList and LikedList efficiencies - efficiencies for removing, adding , etc.
-2) Choose best collection to apply for a given situations: storing payroll calculations, program to track progress in a maze, keeping track of customers in alphabetical order, driving dispatching system like Uber.
+2) Choose best collection to apply to a given situation: storing payroll calculations, program to track progress in a maze, keeping track of customers in alphabetical order, driving dispatching system like Uber.

 Basically make sure you know the ins and outs of the following data structures: ArrayList, LinkedList, Queue, or Stack.

 ## coding problems

 ### Decorator Pattern coding problem:
-1) Desc: Need to create a system to allow for basic seat reservations and decorations for adding wifi.
+1) description: Need to create a system to allow for basic seat reservations and decorations for adding wifi.
 2) You're given a UML diagram where you'll need to implement a few classes.
 3) What you need to do is to look at the UML diagram and simply implement the methods using the decorator method.
-4) You will be given an sample of what your output should look like.
+4) You will be given a sample of what your output should look like.
 5) you will be given a 'RunMe.java' file with starter code.
 Go over what the Decorator classes do:
 1) Remember to declare your main object, FightSeat